dr-JT/semoutput/README.md

 **Once you install the package, you will be able to access the RMarkdown template by going to**:

-File -> New File -> R Markdown... -> From Template -> SEM RMarkdown
+File -> New File -> R Markdown... -> From Template -> CFA/SEM (lavaan)

-You simply need to specify the data file location and the following default model parameters in the YAML header
+When the RMarkdown file opens you need to specify the data file location and the following default model parameters in the YAML header

 ```{r}
 params: